Logan007/pucr/README.md

 - For each packet, the optimal bit-size of LZ2-offset is determined and used – in lieu of a fixated 8-bit size.

-- General LZ offsets (for longer-than-two matches) are output twofold: The LSBs are stored in regular binary 2<sup>n</sup> coding whereas the MSBs are encoded using the variable length Elias Gamma coding.
+- General LZ offsets (for longer-than-two matches) are output twofold: The LSBs are stored in regular binary 2<sup>n</sup> coding whereas the MSBs are encoded using the variable length Elias Gamma coding (with inverted prefix).
 An optimization run to determine the optimal number of plainly encoded LSBs is performed.

 - While determining the RLE and LZ costs, the longest match and _all_ shorter matches are checked.